 Please understand we are a transitional community.

-At this time, we do not live full time as hunter gatherers and we cannot avoid things like property taxes on our land, purchasing propane to cook with and buying the majority of our food (just to name a few).
+At this time, we do not live full time as hunter gatherers and we cannot avoid things like property taxes on our land, purchasing propane to cook with and buying a large portion of our food (just to name a few).

 Our goals are to create a sustainable, self-sufficient community for our children and all future Wilder Waters populations.